Instant Accessto State, County and Municipal Public Records

 Can Anyone Get a Copy of a Death Certificate in Florida?

 Yes, to an extent.
 Anyone 18 or above can apply to get a certified copy of a death certificate without the cause of death information.
-This type of record also does not have the full digits of the deceased’s social security number.
+This type of record also does not have the full digits of the decedent’s social security number.
 The first five digits are redacted.

-On the other hand, a death certificate less than 50 years old, with the cause of death information and full social security number is confidential and may only be issued to:
+On the other hand, a death certificate less than 50 years old, with the cause of death information and full social security number, is confidential and may only be issued to:

-- Deceased’s spouse or parent;
+- Decedent's spouse or birth parent;

-- Deceased’s child, grandchild or sibling, if of legal age;
+- Deceased’s child, grandchild, or sibling, if of legal age;

-- By Court Order.
+- By court order.

 Suppose the requester is not one of the persons named above.
 In that case, the application must be accompanied by a notarized Affidavit to Release Cause of Death Information (DH Form 1959) signed by one of the persons named above.
 It must be submitted alongside any supporting documentation and a copy of a valid photo ID of both the person authorizing the release and the applicant.
 The valid photo identification may be a Driver’s License, State Identification Card, Military Identification Card, or Passport.